bernie-skipole/indi/README.md

 ```
 import threading, os, sys

-from indiredis import inditoredis, indi_server, redis_server, indiweb
+from indiredis import inditoredis, indi_server, redis_server, indiwsgi

 # any wsgi web server can serve the wsgi application produced by
-# indiweb.make_wsgi_app, in this example the web server 'waitress' is used
+# indiwsgi.make_wsgi_app, in this example the web server 'waitress' is used

 from waitress import serve

 # define the hosts/ports where servers are listenning, these functions return named tuples
-# which are required as arguments to inditoredis() and to indiweb.make_wsgi_app()
+# which are required as arguments to inditoredis() and to indiwsgi.make_wsgi_app()

 indi_host = indi_server(host='localhost', port=7624)
 redis_host = redis_server(host='localhost', port=6379, db=0, password='', keyprefix='indi_',